act-rules/act-rules.github.io/_rules/iframe-not-focusable-has-no-interactive-content-akn7bn.md

 ## Assumptions

-This rule assumes that interactive content inside `iframe` elements are used to provide functionality.
+This rule assumes that interactive content inside `iframe` elements is used to provide functionality.
 If the interactive content does not provide functionality, for example a button that does nothing when clicked, [success criterion 2.1.1][sc211] may be satisfied, even if the rule is failed.

 ## Accessibility Support